 - 1. Open and re-activate EGRIP camp and skiway.
-Skiway markers will be set back in line and a test of using the Pistenbully snow blower to harden the skiway surface will be carried out. - 2.
-Hosting the 2018 AWI Basler radar campaign for more than two weeks. - 3.
+Skiway markers will be set back in line. - 2.
+Hosting the 2019 AWI Basler NGT campaign for more than three weeks. - 3.
 Reopening of all entrances to the trenches and making necessary adjustments. - 4.
-Re-activating infrastructure in drill trench, science trench and the core extraction freezer. - 5.
-With full manning, drill and process and measure core from 300 m to 900 m and from 1250 m and below (2018 brittle core from 900m to 1250m will be logged only). - 6.
-Support a firn air pumping campaign. - 7.
-Support RADIX project. - 8.
-Support Univ. of Alabama "Mills' Cross" radar testing. - 9.
-Building an overwintering garage with balloon technique.

-- 10. Facilitate the return to Kangerlussuaq of the equipment of the wind sled team. - 11.
-Once the brittle ice from 2018 (900m 1250m) is reached, processing of deep core will skip this and this section will be logged only and stored in the buffer. - 12.
-Support the PARCA program. - 13.
-Support several visits from Distinguished Visitors. - 14.
-Support media and special events people. - 15.
-Support 25 students from the Joint Committee Student Exchange Program (JSEP). - 16.
-Support surface snow, water vapour and aerosol sampling throughout the season. - 17.
-Support surface ice dynamics measurements, e.g GPS strain net. - 18.
-Support the Abdalati project and GLISN seismic project.
+Re-activating infrastructure in drill trench, science trench and the warm laboratories. - 5.
+With full manning, drill and process and measure ice cores (2018 brittle core which only has been logged) and from 1650 m to depth achieved in 2019. - 6.
+Support MAGPIE campaign. - 7.
+Support Univ. of Alabama deep sounder radar campaign. - 8.
+Facilitate the return to Kangerlussuaq of the equipment of the RADIX project. - 9.
+Support the PARCA program. - 10.
+Support several visits from Distinguished Visitors. - 11.
+Support media and special events people. - 12.
+Support 25 students from the Joint Committee Student Exchange Program (JSEP). - 13.
+Support surface snow, water vapour and aerosol sampling throughout the season. - 14.
+Support surface ice dynamics measurements, e.g GPS strain net. - 15.
+Support the surface rover project. - 16.
+Installation of kitchen fan over stove.

-2018 calendar overview.
+2019 calendar overview.